 Remove from the oven and let it cool completely at room temperature.
 Then transfer to the refrigerator and chill for at least 6 hours, or overnight, until fully set.

 Before serving, pour about ½ cup of melted Biscoff cookie butter over the top and sprinkle with Biscoff cookie crumbs.
+To melt the cookie butter, simply place it in the microwave for 5-10 seconds at a time, stirring to ensure even melting.

 Notes